FrigaaAbdou/ProvaSlide/README.md

 The guiding concept:

 > **Presentations are compiled** from sources into a structured deck (JSON IR),
-> then rendered through Reveal.js, edited visually, and verified by citations.
+> then rendered through Reveal.js, edited visually, and verified through evidence links.

 ---